GT-McDowell-Lab/PyCAC/docs/chapter5/force_dir.md

 ### Description

-Project the force vector onto the direction of `force_dir` when `constrain` is true as specified by the [constrain](constrain.md) command.
-Note that the direction is with respect to the simulation cell: the second example points to the _z_ axis.
+This command projects the nodal/atomic force vector onto the [`i``j``k`] direction when `boolean` is true in the [constrain](constrain.md) command.
+Note that the direction is with respect to the simulation cell.
+For example, the second example projects the force vector onto the _z_ axis of the simulation cell.

 ### Related commands

-This command is relevant only when `constrain` is true as specified by the [constrain](constrain.md) command.
+This command is non-trivial only when `boolean` is true in the [constrain](constrain.md) command.

 ### Related files